RobSJames/EBAME6/Nanopore sequencing tutorial.md

 ![alt text](https://github.com/BadgerRob/Staging/blob/master/pavin_snap.png "Pavian input")

 Once you have loaded your file, navigate to the "sample" tab and try interacting with the plot.
-It should look something like this:
+This is an example of an assembled metagenome from a lambic style beer:

 ![alt text](https://github.com/BadgerRob/Staging/blob/master/kraken.png)